Broken Nose Compensation | Nose Injury Claims And Payouts

 How Long You Have To Start A Broken Nose Compensation Claim

-Most personal injury claims need to be made within 3 years of the accident occurring.
-This time limit was set down by the Limitation Act 1980.
+Most personal injury claims need to be started within 3 years of the accident occurring.
+This time limit is set down by the Limitation Act 1980.
 However, there are scenarios where exceptions to the general time limit can be made.
 These are:

-• Children: injured persons who were under 18 at the time of the accident will have the 3 years counted from their 18th birthday, giving them until they are 21 to start a claim.
+• Children: Injured persons who are under 18 and, therefore, unable to claim on their own, will have the 3 years counted from their 18th birthday.
+That gives them until they are 21 to start a claim.

 In these scenarios, a suitable adult can be appointed or apply to be a litigation friend and make decisions about the claim for the injured person.
 This enables the claim to start much sooner.
 You can ask our advisors any questions you may have about the time limit in personal injury claims by calling the number below.